Healthy Reads Blog | PartnerMD

 Direct Pay/Direct Primary Care

-With direct pay, or direct primary care, patients pay practices directly, usually monthly, instead of using insurance for routine visits.
+With direct pay, or direct primary care, patients pay practices directly, usually through a monthly fee, instead of using insurance for routine visits.
 It simplifies billing and often includes unlimited visits, but you’ll still need insurance for hospital stays or specialist care.

-Best for: Patients who want affordable, predictable primary care costs and prefer to keep insurance only for major health needs.
+Best for: Patients who want more predictable primary care costs and prefer to reserve insurance for major health needs.

 Retail Clinics and Urgent Care

-Retail clinics and urgent care offer fast, walk-in access for minor illnesses or injuries.
-While convenient, they’re not designed for ongoing care or chronic condition management, and you’ll likely see a different provider each time.
+Retail clinics and urgent care centers provide fast, walk-in access for minor illnesses or injuries.
+While convenient, they are not designed for ongoing care or chronic condition management, and you’ll likely see a different provider each time.

-Best for: Quick, one-time care needs, but should not be relied on as a substitute for a true primary care relationship.
+Best for: Quick, one-time care needs, but not a substitute for a long-term primary care relationship.

 Think about what matters most to you, whether it’s affordability, fast access, long-term connection, or proactive prevention, and let that guide your direction.